- When does the regular legislative session begin and end?

 6. What is the difference between an engrossed bill and an enrolled bill?

-An engrossed bill is a bill that has been amended.
+An engrossed bill is a bill which has been amended.
 A bill may be engrossed many times.
 An enrolled bill, which may or may not have been engrossed, is a bill that has passed both houses of the legislature in identical form and has been converted into an act for presentation to the Governor or Secretary of State.

 7. What is a linked bill?